Rob Gronkowski’s Girlfriend, Camille Kostek, Flaunts Cleavage In Sexy Black Bikini

 While things are slowly calming down for New England Patriots tight end Robert James Gronkowski — having just won his third Superbowl in the last five years — it seems that things are spicing up for his girlfriend, model and Instagram star Camille Kostek.

-The Sports Illustrated swimsuit has been slowly building her career over the past few years, but that doesn’t mean she’s ignored her legion of fans online.
+The Sports Illustrated swimsuit model has been slowly building her career over the past few years, but that doesn’t mean she’s ignored her legion of fans online.
 Camille is no stranger to posting sultry and sexy photos on Instagram, and she often takes to the popular social media platform in order to offer some insight into her day-to-day life.
 While her follower count might not stack up with the most popular of celebs, Kostek has still attracted over 520,000 fans to her Instagram profile, who can’t get enough of her sensual snapshots.
 Her latest post is no different and has already gotten some of her fans hot under the collar.

 This particular Instagram pic leaves little to the imagination, as Kostek bares all for the camera.
 Camille can be seen rocking a tiny black bikini, which hugs her curves in all the right places.
 The buxom blonde can be seen with a big smile plastered across her face, hair blowing in the wind, as she bends down to get closer to the camera.